Back to About

 TIED RIBBONS

-A 3-class US trademark filing strategy for India's top online gifting brand expanding into the American market through Amazon and direct-to-consumer channels.
+A three-class US trademark filing for India's top online gifting brand expanding into the US through Amazon and direct sales.

 Read case study